rrajesh0205/rrajesh0205/README.md

 - 👋 Hi, I’m Rajesh Ramamoorthy
-- 👀 Love the way how Django works ...
+- 👀 Love the way how Django is programmed to programme ...
 - 📫 reach me ... rajesh.ramamoorthy@outlook.in

 <!---